acm-uic/acm-uic.github.io/SIGs/Active/sigjobs.md

 ## About

 Come prep for the job hunt!
-Cracking the coding interview can be difficult, so come to SIG-Job to hone your skills for the next big step in your career!
+Cracking the coding interview can be difficult, so come to SIG-Jobs to hone your skills for the next big step in your career!

  - Tackle a data structure every 2 weeks!
  - Each meeting, we'll dive deep into easy/medium/hard problems for each topic.